 “Major updates to Horizon and avatar graphics are on the way.”
 “I’ll have more to say at Connect,” the CEO wrote on Instagram on Friday, referring to Meta’s upcoming developer conference.
 “Also, I realize the photo I posted earlier this week was pretty basic — it was taken very quickly to celebrate a launch,” the executive added, displaying humanity.
 The blunder mirrored something all too common: posting a late-night selfie only to regret it the next morning.

 The Meta boss’ response included another avatar and an ancient-looking cafe, complete with fine details that are more Pixar and less e-card.
-After that, Zuckerberg assured his followers that Meta’s graphics and avatars are “capable of much more — even on headsets — and Horizon is improving.”
+After that, the metaverse Zuckerberg assured his followers that Meta’s graphics and avatars are “capable of much more — even on headsets — and Horizon is improving.”